 Governance and Review

 Responsibility for ensuring that the code is securely embedded within the ‘local’ structure rests with the Dean, appropriate Vice-Dean and Departmental Director of Colleges.
 In the case of Research Institutes, this responsibility lies with the Director and Theme Leader.
-Responsibility for supervision and monitoring of local compliance in research integrity lies with the College and Institute Research Committees.
-Issues of Research Ethics are determined through College and Research Ethics Committees who have a direct relationship with UREC (University Research Ethics Committee).
+Responsibility for supervision and monitoring of local compliance lies with the College Research Strategy Groups and the College Research Ethics Committees (who have a direct relationship with the University Research Ethics Committee).

-The code requires compliance with a number of established University Policies and Procedures.
-The governance relating to these policies and procedures and their ‘owners’ is not superceded by the code, but compliance with and changes to such policies will form part of the annual monitoring process for the code.
+The Research Integrity code requires compliance with a number of established University Policies and Procedures.
+The governance relating to these policies and procedures and their ‘owners’ is not superceded by the code, but compliance with and changes to such policies forms part of the annual monitoring process for the code.